cloud-gov/cg-site/_docs/ops/service-disruption-guide.md

 ### Retrospective meeting guide

-We hold a retrospective discussion as soon as possible after a cloud.gov service disruption or other incident.
+We hold a retrospective discussion as soon as possible after a Cloud.gov service disruption or other incident.

 We keep our retro notes in [this folder](https://drive.google.com/drive/folders/0B58iDAWKmw_BSEtqcUFFQ041MHc).